 In 2014, single-family residential water use accounted for 44.7 percent of LACWU water use (excluding LANL), and multi-family residential water use accounted for 11.6 percent of LACWU water use.
 Industrial, commercial, and institutional water use accounted for 14.8 percent of the LACWU's water use, with LANL sales accounting for 28.8 percent of the billed totals (Figure 5-4a).
 In 2015, single-family residential water use accounted for 43.4 percent of LACWU water use (excluding LANL), and multi-family residential water use accounted for 11.5 percent of LACWU water use.
+Industrial, commercial, and institutional water use accounted for 11.5 percent of LACWU water use.
 Industrial, commercial, and institutional water use accounted for 16.2 percent of the LACWU's water use, with LANL sales accounting for 28.9 percent of the billed totals (Figure 5-4b).

 Comparing the billed totals (Table 5-4) to total diversions (Table 5-1), there was a total of 156 million gallons of non-revenue water in 2014 and 185 million gallons of non-revenue water in 2015.
-Non-revenue water can include unmetered deliveries (when a meter is broken), leaking pipes in the delivery system, and periodic flushing of the system.
+Non-revenue water can include unmetered deliveries, leaking pipes in the delivery system, and periodic flushing of the system.
 The LACWU has performed a water audit following the International Water Association/American Water Works Association (IWA/AWWA) water audit methodology using data for fiscal year 2014 (Table 5-5).
 This analysis found a total of 86.4 million gallons in non-revenue water (LACWU, 2015).
 (The large discrepancy between the two results may be due to the different time periods, that is, calendar versus fiscal years).